primer/github-vscode-theme/README.md

 1. Go to [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme).
 2. Click on the "Install" button.
 3. Then [select a theme](https://code.visualstudio.com/docs/getstarted/themes#_selecting-the-color-theme).
-Currently the following themes are available:
-    - `GitHub Light` (A legacy old theme.)
-    - `GitHub Dark` (A legacy old theme.)
+The GitHub themes try to match the themes available in [github.com's settings](https://github.com/settings/appearance):
-    - `GitHub Light Default` ✨ new ✨ (A new theme that aims for consistency with GitHub's Primer design system.)
+    - `GitHub Light Default`
-    - `GitHub Dark Default` ✨ new ✨ (A new theme that aims for consistency with GitHub's Primer design system.)
+    - `GitHub Dark Default`
+    - `GitHub Dark Dimmed`
-    - `GitHub Dark Dimmed` ✨ new ✨ (A new theme that aims for consistency with GitHub's Primer design system.)
+    - `GitHub Dark High Contrast` ✨ new ✨

+Additionally, there are also two older themes. **Note**: They won't get updated anymore and are kept for legacy reasons:

+- `GitHub Light` (legacy)
+- `GitHub Dark` (legacy)

 ## Override this theme